 Differential exposure

 One reason that ideology and inequality perceptions are related could be ideological preferences causing us to self-select into environments and information sources offering exposure to more or less disparities in power and resources.
 Experimental research has demonstrated that we seek out information and news consistent with our political identities, which therefore reinforces and narrows our exposure to information from specific ideological perspectives (Hart et al., 2009; Iyengar & Hahn, 2009).
-Conservatives or those higher in anti-egalitarianism are thus drawn toward right-wing news sources which play down the existence of unfair inequality, while liberals or egalitarians preferentially select new sources emphasising severe inequality or discrimination.
-This process is likely exacerbated with increases in the consumption of online and informal news, leading to polarisation in exposure to information about inequality and how it operates (Lawrence, Sides & Farrell, 2010; see also Bakshy, Messing, & Adamic, 2015).
+Conservatives or those higher in anti-egalitarianism are thus drawn towards right-wing news sources which play down the existence of unfair inequality, while liberals or egalitarians preferentially select new sources emphasising severe inequality or discrimination.
+This process is likely exacerbated with increases in the consumption of online and informal news, leading to polarisation in exposure to information about inequality and how it operates (Lawrence, Sides, & Farrell, 2010; see also Bakshy, Messing, & Adamic, 2015).

-Similarly, it might be that conservatism or anti-egalitarianism yields a desire to spend time with high status people or in wealthy environments, thus diminishing one’s opportunities to observe disadvantage or disparities wealth and life outcomes (see Dawtry et al., 2015; Sidanius, van Laar, Levin & Sinclair, 2003).
-Conversely, we know that liberals and egalitarians are more drawn toward socioeconomically diverse environments and jobs that serve the underprivileged or attenuate hierarchy (Sidanius, Pratto, Sinclair, & van Laar, 1996; Sidanius et al., 2003), giving them more exposure to inequality on a daily basis.
+Similarly, it might be that conservatism or anti-egalitarianism yields a desire to spend time with high-status people or in wealthy environments, thus diminishing one’s opportunities to observe disadvantage or disparities wealth and life outcomes (see Dawtry et al., 2015; Sidanius, van Laar, Levin, & Sinclair, 2003).
+Conversely, we know that liberals and egalitarians are more drawn towards socio-economically diverse environments and jobs that serve the underprivileged or attenuate hierarchy (Sidanius, Pratto, Sinclair, & van Laar, 1996; Sidanius et al., 2003), giving them more exposure to inequality on a daily basis.

 Although differential exposure very likely plays some role in explaining the link between ideology and perceptions of inequality, Kteily et al. (2017) present evidence that it cannot be the only explanation.
-When participants were presented with the same stimuli depicting inequality (i.e., such as vignettes of novel intergroup conflicts or images of organisational hierarchies), the association between perceptions of inequality and SDO persisted, with those higher on SDO perceiving lower levels of inequality than those lower on SDO (Kteily et al., 2017).
+When participants were presented with the same stimuli depicting inequality (i.e. such as vignettes of novel intergroup conflicts or images of organisational hierarchies), the association between perceptions of inequality and SDO persisted, with those higher on SDO perceiving lower levels of inequality than those lower on SDO (Kteily et al., 2017).
 As all participants had been given the same initial information about the fictitious societies or organisations, this association between ideology and inequality perceptions could not have been due to differential exposure.

 Strategic reporting